Skip to main content

 Postgres Resource UI

-Under the hood, Windmill will pass these variables using the --extra-args flag to Ansible, so you can expect the according behavior.
+Under the hood, Windmill will pass these variables using the --extra-vars flag to Ansible, so you can expect the according behavior.

 Return Values